R&D Pipeline

 CAM2029 GEP-NET Phase 3 clinical trial

 In 2021, Camurus initiated a Phase 3 study, the SORENTO study (Subcutaneous Octreotide Randomized Efficacy in Neuroendocrine TumOrs) in patients with gastroenteropancreatic neuroendocrine tumors (GEP-NET).
-SORENTO is a randomized, multi-center, open-label, active-controlled Phase 3 study with approximately 300 participants planned to be enrolled.
+SORENTO is a randomized, multi-center, open-label, active-controlled Phase 3 study including more than 300 participants.
 The study aims to evaluate the efficacy and safety of long-acting octreotide subcutaneous depot (CAM2029) versus octreotide LAR or lanreotide ATG in patients with well-differentiated GEP-NET.
 The primary objective is to assess superiority of treatment with CAM2029 compared to current standard of care.
 Primary endpoint is progression-free survival (PFS), assessed by a blinded independent review committee (BIRC).

 There is currently no approved pharmacological treatment for PLD, but growing scientific evidence has shown that somatostatin analogues, such as octreotide, have shown effect in slowing cyst growth, potential to reduce liver volume and symptom release.1,2